conduktor/conduktor-docs/docs/platform/reference/terraform-reference.md

 Now if you navigate to the Conduktor UI, you will see a new user, Bob, and team-a's group created.

-Login using external SSO (LDAP or OIDC) with email `bob@mycompany.io` you will be recognised by Conduktor and end up in the `team-a` Group.
+Login using an external SSO (LDAP or OIDC) with email `bob@mycompany.io` and you will be recognized by Conduktor, and end up in the `team-a` Group.

 To revert the Conduktor state you can destroy created resources using `terraform destroy`

-For more details on Terraform CLI usage check Hashicorp [documentation](https://developer.hashicorp.com/terraform/cli/commands)
+For more details on Terraform CLI commands and usage check the Hashicorp [documentation](https://developer.hashicorp.com/terraform/cli/commands).

 ### Available resources

 - [Console user](https://registry.terraform.io/providers/conduktor/conduktor/latest/docs/resources/user_v2)
 - [Console group](https://registry.terraform.io/providers/conduktor/conduktor/latest/docs/resources/group_v2)
+-
 - [Generic](https://registry.terraform.io/providers/conduktor/conduktor/latest/docs/resources/generic) :warning: This resource is experimental and should be used with care.

 #### Case of the `generic` resource

 The `generic` resource leverage the YAML format used by the CLI to be used as resource definition in Terraform.

-It's still an exeperimental resource that have many [limitations](https://registry.terraform.io/providers/conduktor/conduktor/latest/docs/resources/generic#limitations) and is subject to breaking changes in future releases.
+This is an experimental resource that has several [limitations](https://registry.terraform.io/providers/conduktor/conduktor/latest/docs/resources/generic#limitations) and is subject to breaking changes in future releases.
+Do not include in your production workflows as this is unsupported.

 ## More documentation reference